BOLL7708/desbot/README.md

   "channel:manage:broadcast"
 ]
 ```
-Get the access and refresh tokens from the return, and if you want a separate bot to write in chat, do this twice, once for the channel owner and once for the chat bot.
-Insert these tokens in the file that resides here: `src/_configs/secure.csv`
+Get the refresh token from the return, and if you want a separate bot to write in chat, do this twice, once for the channel owner and once for the chat bot.
+Insert the tokens in the credentials part of the config that resides here: `src/_configs/config.ts`

+As a side note, the tokens in the config will not get updated, they are used for initially getting new tokens that are written to `_settings/twitch_tokens.csv`, and thoes are the ones that will be used in the future.

 That's it, the Widget will refresh the tokens every time you run it to allow for as long downtime as possible between sessions.
 **Observe**: If you run the widget for longer than 24 hours, the access token might have expired, which means you should reload the widget for things to work.